To reduce and prevent drug abuse in Hawaii through awareness, education, and action.

 The Coalition for a Drug-Free Hawaii provides innovative services that help keep Hawaii’s children and families healthy, strong, and resilient against drug and alcohol abuse.
 Formed in 1987 out of a spirit of business and community concern, CDFH is a highly regarded leader in the substance abuse prevention field.

 Every child in the islands should have the opportunity to grow up drug-free.
-To accomplish this, we conduct nationally recognized family strengthening services, best practice programs for youth, capacity building with communities, training and technical assistance, and public awareness campaigns.
-Our Prevention Resource Center also serves as Hawaii’s center for alcohol, tobacco, and other drug prevention educational materials, resources, and programs.
+To accomplish this, we conduct nationally recognized family strengthening services, evidence-based programs for youth, capacity building with communities, training and technical assistance, and public awareness campaigns.
+Our Hawaii Prevention Resource Center also serves as the state’s center for alcohol, tobacco, and other drug prevention and treatment educational materials, resources, and programs.